jvoegele/gradle-android-plugin/README.txt

 This will create and Android application skeleton that you can immediately build using Ant.
-To build with Gradle instead, you must (1) create a build.gradle file that includes the Android plugin, and (2) move the source code to the directory expected by Gradle.
+To build with Gradle instead, you must (1) create a build.gradle file that includes the Android plugin, and (2) either move the source code to the directory expected by Gradle, or tell Gradle to use the src directory of your project directly.

 1) Create a build.gradle file in the root directory of the project, and include the Android plugin as follows:

 buildscript {
   repositories {
     mavenRepo(urls: 'http://jvoegele.com/maven2/')
   }
   dependencies {
-    classpath 'com.jvoegele.gradle.plugins:android-plugin:1.0-SNAPSHOT'
+    classpath 'com.jvoegele.gradle.plugins:android-plugin:1.0'
   }
 }
 apply plugin: com.jvoegele.gradle.plugins.android.AndroidPlugin
+repositories {
+    mavenCentral()
+}

-2) The android create project command created the source code in the src directory of the project.
-The Android plugin tries to conform to the conventions established by Android's Ant-based build, but in this case it must conform to Gradle's "source sets" convention.
-Therefore, the source should be moved to src/main/java instead.
-Once you've done this you can, of course, utilize Gradle's source sets to their full extent by placing resources in src/main/resources, Scala source files in src/main/scala etc.
+2) The android create project command created the source code directly in the src directory of the project.
+The Android plugin tries to conform to the conventions established by Android's Ant-based build, but in this case it is better to conform to Gradle's "source sets" convention, since it allows you to have separate test source code, or to use multiple languages.
+Therefore, I recommend that the source should be moved to src/main/java instead.
+Once you've done this you can, of course, utilize Gradle's source sets to their full extent by placing resources in src/main/resources, Scala source files in src/main/scala etc.  However, if you prefer to keep your source code directly in the src directory (for example, if you need to retain compatibility with Ant) then you can do so by configuring the Java source set in your build.gradle file.
+Just add the following to build.gradle:

+sourceSets {
+  main {
+    java {
+      srcDir 'src/java'
+    }
+  }
+}

 If your Android project was initially created by Eclipse rather than the android create project command, then you will have some additional